TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-spreadsheet-data.md

 I'm following the same pattern as my other implementations of `SpreadsheetData`.
 The public interface exposes an opaque `EventSourcedSnapshot` type that represents an external store snapshot.
 Internally, we cast that to `EventSourcedContent` that defines all the internal implementation details.

 The event log used for storage is passed to the constructor.
 This allows clients to use whatever event log implementation they like.
-For our tracer bullet, we'll be using `SimpleEventLog` which we implemented [last time]({% link _posts/2025-05-26-asynchronous-event-log.md %}).
+For our tracer bullet, we'll be using `SimpleEventLog`, which we implemented [last time]({% link _posts/2025-05-26-asynchronous-event-log.md %}).

 Passing the event log to the constructor also allows us to model the scenario where two different clients are editing the same stored data.